 Estimates of the sources of the costs and the purchasers of the products in the Traveler accommodation Industry Group.
 Based on estimates from the Bureau of Economic Analysis, this section indicates the amount of money spent by a specific industry in other industries.
-Management of companies and enterprises has the highest single input, by dollars, to the Traveler accommodation Industry Group, and the largest industry purchasing services from the Traveler accommodation Industry Group is Miscellaneous professional, scientific, and technical services.
+Management of companies and enterprises has the highest single input, by dollars, to the Traveler accommodation Industry Group, and the largest industry purchasing services from the Traveler accommodation Industry Group is Administrative and support services.

 In this visualization, click on a category to expand or collapse it.
 All of the industries listed to the left are those places from which the highlighted industry has made purchases.
 They are the intermediate inputs to the highlighted industry.
 All those industries listed on the right side are those industries that have made purchases from the highlighted industry.
 They are the use of outputs of the highlighted industry.
 The visualizations below offer alternative ways to see and understand this data.